 The Creston School library is available to students and classes for study and research.
 Library books may be borrowed for 2 weeks and may be renewed.

-A copy of the Creston School Library Policy is on file in the office and may be reviewed at any time.
+A copy of the Creston School Library Policy is-available on our website and paper copies will be provided upon request.
 Citizen's Requests for Reconsideration of Library Media forms are also available.

 28) LICE